Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Define 'Factor Markets' and 'Derived Demand'. (a) Provide concise definitions for each term. (b) Ill

-A firm in a perfectly competitive market is considering two types of taxes: a per-unit tax and a lum
+A firm faces two different types of taxes: a lump-sum tax and a per unit tax.

 Congestion Externality in Urban Transportation